-Joseph Boyd Martin, M.D., Ph.D., Edward R. and Anne G. Lefler Professor of Neurobiology.
-Served as Dean of the Harvard Faculty of Medicine from 1997 to 2007.
+Joseph Boyd Martin is the Edward R. and Anne G. Lefler Professor Emeritus of Neurobiology at Harvard Medical School.
+He served as Dean of the Harvard Faculty of Medicine from 1997 to 2007.

 - Born in 1938 in Bassano, Alberta

 Dr. Martin received his premedical and medical education at the University of Alberta, Edmonton, earning the M.D. degree in 1962.

 Dr. Martin began his career in academic medicine at McGill University in Montreal, where he eventually became Chair of the Department of Neurology and Neurosurgery in 1977.